Buying or selling a property in probate?

 If the property has been on the market for some time, you may decide you would like to change estate agents and consider reducing the price you are willing to accept in order to complete the sale.

 Whether you are looking to buy or sell a property going through Probate, please contact our knowledgeable Conveyancing team, who are on hand to advise and assist you with your decision.
-You can contact Jane Derbyshire directly on 01264 325813, via email: email@example.com or via our online enquiry form.
+You can contact Jane Derbyshire directly at 01264 325813, via email: firstname.lastname@example.org or via our online enquiry form.

 Return to News